Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description tells when to use the tool ('Call this before filtering awards when you know a description but not the exact code'), but does not specify when not to use it or offer explicit alternatives.
-This is clear context without exclusions.
+Explicitly advises calling this tool before filtering awards when you have a description but not the exact code.
+Does not specify when not to use, but overall guidance is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.